Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Hardware Experiments

 For each experimental trial, we represent the initial positions of the three cubes with red, orange, and blue top surfaces as $P_{\mathrm{red}}$, $P_{\mathrm{org}}$, and $P_{\mathrm{blu}}$, respectively.
 We also set three via-points $\tilde{P}_{\mathrm{red}}$, $\tilde{P}_{\mathrm{org}}$, and $\tilde{P}_{\mathrm{blu}}$ 5\,cm right above them to ease the grasping of the cubes.
-In this sense, six trajectories need to be generated for the cube-stacking task, including HOME\,--\,$\tilde{P}_{\mathrm{red}}$\,--\,$G_{\mathrm{red}}$\,--\,$\tilde{P}_{\mathrm{org}}$\,--\,$G_{\mathrm{org}}$\,--\,$\tilde{P}_{\mathrm{blu}}$\,--\,$G_{\mathrm{blu}}$, where $G_{\mathrm{red}}$, $G_{\mathrm{org}}$, and $G_{\mathrm{blu}}$ are the stacking positions of the cubes in the ultimate stacking column.
+In this sense, six trajectories need to be generated for the cube-stacking task, i.e., HOME\,--\,$\tilde{P}_{\mathrm{red}}$\,--\,$G_{\mathrm{red}}$\,--\,$\tilde{P}_{\mathrm{org}}$\,--\,$G_{\mathrm{org}}$\,--\,$\tilde{P}_{\mathrm{blu}}$\,--\,$G_{\mathrm{blu}}$, where $G_{\mathrm{red}}$, $G_{\mathrm{org}}$, and $G_{\mathrm{blu}}$ are the stacking positions of the cubes in the ultimate stacking column.
 The procedure of the stacking task is described in Algorithm~\ref{ag:task}, where \textit{DMP} is a function used to generate the desired trajectories using the multi-DoF DMP model \eqref{eq:dmp_multi_dof} with given initial, goal, and obstacle positions $\x_{\mathrm{i}}$, $\x_{\mathrm{g}}$, and $\x_{\mathrm{b}}$, respectively, and the trained policy $\mathbf{f}$.
-In this experiment, we select policy \#5 We are not involving additional task-level complexities in this task since the main goal of this paper is to evaluate how an IBC-DMP agent efficiently produces safe trajectories.
-Also, for brevity, the multi-DoF DMP model is only used to generate the translational positions of the gripper.
-The orientations of the gripper are commanded in a very intuitive and simple manner with the following principles. \begin{itemize} \item The gripper always points down to the table. \item The orientations about $x$- and $y$-axis are fixed for all generated trajectories. \item The orientations about $z$-axis are linearly changed during the motion, in order to grasp the cube or place it with the proper orientation in the line \ref{code:gen_trj} of Algorithm~\ref{ag:task}. \end{itemize} Such a design ensures the successful execution of the cube-stacking task without causing singular configurations.
+In this experiment, we do not involve additional task-level complexities since the evaluation is in the trajectory level.
+Also, the multi-DoF DMP model does not consider the orientations of the gripper for brevity.
+Instead, the orientations of the gripper are commanded with the following intuitive principles. \begin{itemize} \item The gripper always points down to the table, meaning that its $x$- and $y$-orientations are fixed. \item The $z$-orientations of the gripper at the via points are manually determined to allow successful grasping. \item The $z$-orientations of the gripper at any non-via points are interpolated linearly. \end{itemize} Such a design ensures the successful execution of the cube-stacking task without causing singular configurations.
 All trajectories are designed in the Cartesian space and are mapped to the joint space of the robot using the pre-built inverse kinematics (IK) library of the Kinova$^\circledR$ Gen$\,$3 robot.